-This trail takes you from Windsor Castle, across the River Thames to Eton College and allows you to just touch on a few aspects of Windsor's 1,000-year history.
-Please use in conjunction with the map on page 3.
+This trail (approx 1 mile) takes you from Windsor Castle, across the Thames to Eton College and touches on a few aspects of Windsor's 1,000 year history.
+Please use in conjunction with the map on page 5.

-Starting from Windsor Royal, Station Shopping (1), walk up the hill towards Windsor Castle and turn right onto the High Street.
-Stop outside Indelibly Windsor, at the junction with Peascod Street (2).
+Starting from the Royal Windsor Information Centre in Windsor Royal Shopping (1), walk up the hill towards Windsor Castle and turn right onto the High Street.
+Stop outside Barclays Bank, at the junction with Peascod Street (2).

-It might seem surprising, but the town of Windsor is considerably older than the Castle; it dates from the 7th century, with royal ownership probably from the 9th.
+It might seem surprising, but the town of Windsor is considerably older than the castle; it dates from the 7th century, with royal ownership probably from the 9th.
 At first Windsor was located three miles away, but moved to its current site before 1110, changing its name to 'New' Windsor.
 Much as Bath is a planned town of the 18th century, so New Windsor is a planned town of the 12th.
-Note that the Castle's lower ward, the market place (the area now occupied by shops, but originally an open space) and the parish church of St John the Baptist form an aligned row, with Peascod Street completing a 'T' shaped plan.
+Note that the castle's lower ward, the market place (the area now occupied by shops, but originally an open space) and the parish church of St John the Baptist form an aligned row, with Peascod Street completing a 'T' shaped plan.
 Peascod Street (literally, pea-pod street), makes reference to the area's pea fields and the favourite medieval snack of buttered peapods, probably sold on this street from the 12th century.